nilsonholger/bvs/Readme.txt

 To start the system with a config file (default=BVSConfig.txt), type './run' or './run $config' after building the system (type 'make').

-If you need to debug, type './run -d ...'.
+If you need to debug, type './run --debug ...'.

 If you want to create a new module, type './run --new-module $MODULE_NAME' and follow the instructions displayed by it.